 This means you’ll always be notified of a security issue detected by your Ring Alarm, regardless of where you are and whether or not your cellphone data is turned on.

-After subscribing to Protect Plus, for a small fee, you can set up Assisted Monitoring by agreeing to the service’s terms and conditions, and adding emergency contacts via the Ring app.
+After subscribing to Ring Protect Plus, you can set up Assisted Monitoring by agreeing to the service’s terms and conditions, and adding emergency contacts via the Ring app.

 How does Assisted Monitoring work?

 The Ring Alarm Base Station monitors the sensors in your home and sends a signal to the Assisted Monitoring system when your alarm is triggered.